Walfred-MA/Ctyper/readme.md

 ### System Required
 You need RAM > 8G to run all genes at once.
-If you have a less RAM, you may split the whole database to smaller partitions.
-See in tools/Partition/.
+If you have a less RAM, you may split the whole database to smaller partitions, or using target mode with -g/G.

 ### Required Software